agri-gaia/seerep/docs/mkdocs/reference/pytests-message-abstractions.md

 --8<-- "https://raw.githubusercontent.com/agri-gaia/seerep/main/tests/python/gRPC/instances/test_gRPC_fb_getInstances.py:79:109"
 ```

-All the possible instance attached datatypes in the function are tested (this is just a snippet of that particular function).
+In this function all the possible datatypes with attached instances are tested
+(this is just a snippet of that particular function).

 The message abstractions are used by creating a object of `FbQueryInstance` first and
 setting the only active enum to `EnumFbQueryInstance.DATATYPE` using the `enum_types` variable on initialization,